rollerworks-graveyard/datagrid/UPGRADE.md

 ## Upgrade FROM 0.7 to 0.8

-This version contains BC breaking changes, older versions are no longer supported.
+This version contains some major BC breaking changes and introduces improvements and clean-ups.

  * Data binding support is removed.
 Instead you need process any data before setting data on the Datagrid.